 This step is already performed by the vast majority of organizations.
 The board or executive leadership decides to mitigate the threat posed by employees’ weak passwords, access rights, and asset lists.
 It enlists the help of the security department to validate the implementation of these policies.

-Step 2: Grant Security the Visibility it Needs
+Step 2: Grant the Security Department the Visibility it Needs

 In reality, security can only handle certain parts of the policy.
 A current LogicManager customer reported its prior inability to implement such a policy.
 They told us, “We’ve been in deadlock for three years.
 We have a policy drafted, but security has said it only has actionable control over certain parts, and so nothing moves forward.”

-LogicManager was able to help for a very simple reason; ERM provides a centralized information hub, plus the ability to:
+LogicManager was able to help for a very simple reason: governance platforms provide a centralized information hub, plus the ability to:

 - Break up roles and responsibilities

 - Assign those roles to appropriate stakeholders

 - Create automated tasks to monitor the activity and ensure password/access policies are adhered to by all stakeholders

 Step 3.
 Carry Good Governance Out to Third Parties